-Increased stormwater runoff and land development under the WIS 23 Build Alternatives may reduce the ability for groundwater recharge and may alter surface water levels, particularly after periods of heavy rain and/or snow melt.
-Over time, the increased development under the WIS 23 Build Alternatives may contribute to incremental increases in the amount of urban runoff that enters and is distributed throughout the Sheboygan River basin.
+Increased stormwater runoff and land development under the WIS 23 build alternatives, and for improvements associated with corridor preservation, if implemented, may reduce the ability for groundwater recharge and may alter surface water levels, particularly after periods of heavy rain and/or snow melt.
+Over time, the increased development under the WIS 23 build alternatives may contribute to incremental increases in the amount of urban runoff that enters and is distributed throughout the Sheboygan River basin.
 As indicated previously, Lake Winnebago is designated as a Section 303(d) water resource; it is located in the same watershed as the western portion of the WIS 23 corridor and may be at a higher risk for impacts.

 One expert panel member indicated the marshes in the study area receive much of the runoff in this corridor.
-There will be an increased impact to the marshes in the study area under the WIS 23 Build Alternatives because of increased impervious surface area and new development.
+There will be an increased impact to the marshes in the study area under the WIS 23 build alternatives because of increased impervious surface area and new development.